Wild Boars: Where Are the Rescued Thai Boys Now?

 When most of the Wild Boars team decided to explore the Tham Luang caves following a routine practice on Saturday, June 23, 2018, they could’ve never anticipated the tangle they’d sink into.
 That’s because they went into “Great Cave of the Sleeping Lady” under relatively okay weather conditions, only for incessant heavy rainfall to quickly rush through the porous mountain limestone.
 Thankfully, their then-25-year-old coach Eakapol “Eak” Jantawong was in company, and he managed to guide the boys to an elevated rock 2½ miles from the cave’s opening to flee the rising water.

-These boys were between the ages of 11 and 16, with the youngest being a soccer — football in Thailand — enthusiast since the tender age of seven, Chanin “Titan” Viboonrungruang.
+These boys were between the ages of 11 and 16, with the youngest being soccer — football in Thailand — enthusiast since the tender age of seven, Chanin “Titan” Viboonrungruang.
 Then there were 13-year-olds Panumart “Mix” Saengdee, Duangphet “Dom” Phomthep (team captain), Somphong “Pong” Jaiwong, and Mongkol “Mark” Boonpiem (stateless, like their assistant coach).
 Nattawut “Tle” Takamrong, Ekkarat “Biw” Wongsukchan, and Adul (not Adun) “Dul” Samon, all 14, were also part of this group, with the latter being the only English speaker amongst the 13.

 Upon being rescued, treated, and reunited with their families after the last day of the mission — July 10, 2018 — every single one of the youngsters did their best to return to their ordinary lives.
 However, the one undeniably positive result of this extreme incident is the fact the government granted legal Thai citizenship to the coach and the three then-stateless boys on September 26, 2018.
-Coming to their current whereabouts, admittedly determined to prove they were worth every bit of effort, we’re happy to report that it seems like most of the Wild Boar Boys are still devoted to football/soccer as well as their education, weather in Northern Thailand or abroad.
+Coming to their current whereabouts, admittedly determined to prove they were worth every bit of effort, we’re happy to report that it seems like most of the Wild Boar Boys are still devoted to football/soccer as well as their education, whether in Northern Thailand or abroad.

 While Titan is still in school and committed to making it big as a pro footballer, it appears as if Mix, Dom, Pong, and Mark are also continuing their education.
 Pong, in particular, is enrolled at Chiang Mai Technical College, whereas Mark is an aspiring chicken farmer.
 We honestly couldn’t find much on Tle at the moment, but we do know Tee, Biw, and Adul are still dedicated players as well.
 The latter is even attending The Master’s School in New York (class of 2023) and has completed a summer program at Cornell University to expand his academic opportunities.